BasselSi/JavaScript-Project/README.md

 - **Profile**: View your details.
 If not premium, you can upgrade.
 - **Payment**: Enter credit card details (simulated, no real payment).
 On success, you become a premium user.
 - **Premium Page**: Only visible and accessible to premium users.
+  - **Notes**: As a premium user, you can write, view, and delete your own notes using a simple text editor.
+Notes are saved to the database and persist across sessions.
 - **Delete Account**: Permanently delete your account (with confirmation).

 ---